This is the Jimmy Stewart of soup pots — tall and skinny and quite charming.

 I have other plans for it.

 All kidding aside, copper pots do make festive wine and champagne coolers.
-They are not double-walled so they will accumulate condensation on the exterior, so be sure to place them on a plate or a surface that won’t be damaged by water.
+They are not double-walled so they will accumulate condensate on the exterior, so be sure to place them on a plate or a surface that won’t be damaged by water.

 I believe this pot dates to the late 19th century based on multiple factors in its construction.
 It carries two stamps: one for E. Dehillerin with the full street address.
 I believe this type of stamp dates to the period of time when the store maintained its own chaudronnerie.
 (This is a new version of Dehillerin stamp for my collection and I shall have to update my field guide accordingly.)